Peter Rosenberg: Professional wrestling

 Since 2009, Rosenberg has hosted a YouTube series called Wrestling with Rosenberg where he has interviewed professional wrestlers including WWE Hall of Famers Hulk Hogan, Shawn Michaels, Mick Foley and Jesse Ventura.
 On December 19, 2009, Rosenberg served as a guest commentator for Ring of Honor's (ROH) Final Battle 2009 pay-per-view.
 He has appeared for Total Nonstop Action Wrestling (TNA).

 In late 2013, he began co-hosting a podcast called Cheap Heat with Grantland wrestling journalist David Shoemaker.
 In February 2015, he appeared on WWE Hall of Famer Stone Cold Steve Austin's podcast.
 On December 4, 2016, Rosenberg made his first appearance as a panelist on the TLC: Tables, Ladders & Chairs pre-show.
 In January 2017, Rosenberg became the host of the WWE Network show, Bring it to the Table, alongside Paul Heyman and John "Bradshaw" Layfield, with Corey Graves replacing Heyman in later episodes.

 Since 2017, Rosenberg has served as a panelist on numerous pay-per-view pre-shows as well as several Talking Smack and Raw Talk post-shows.
 On January 31, 2021, at the Royal Rumble, Rosenberg, who was serving as a pre-show panelist, pinned R-Truth to win the WWE 24/7 Championship.
 The next day, however, R-Truth snuck up on him live on The Michael Kay Show and pinned him to win back his title.

+Rosenberg was announced as the play-by-play commentator for WWE Evolve in March 2025.
+The pre-taped show airs on Tubi and features up-and-coming wrestlers from the WWE Performance Center and the WWE Independent Development system competing in an attempt to be promoted to NXT.